NSTiwari/YOLOv3-Custom-Object-Detection/README.md

 1. Prepare your dataset and label them in YOLO format using `LabelImg`.
 Once done, zip all the images and their corresponding label files as `images.zip`.

-2. Create a folder named `yolov3` on Drive and upload the `images.zip` file inside it.
+2. Create a folder named `yolov3` on Google Drive and upload the `images.zip` file inside it.
 The directory structure should look something like the following:
 ```
 yolov3
 |__images.zip